otherpeopleucsd/honey_daisy/_posts/2020-04-05-untitled-ipsum.md

 date: 2020-04-05 07:00:00 +0000
 category: Fiction
 layout: Post
+thumb: ''

 ---
-Ode to Stan There are no rules, except that gas is blood and green means go.
+There are no rules, except that gas is blood and green means go.
 You can be safe here, with me, in the stillness that I create.
 There are no rules, except that gas is my blood, and this is all mine.
 It’s all mine.

 This is where I am not my mother’s daughter, where I am not my father’s daughter, where I am nobody except another cell in a pulsing, polluting population of traffic.
 I am me, and Stan is Stan, and we are all we need.